Andy sets out his ideas for Mint. Proper grammar is not part of it. Nobody understood the relevance of the fish at the time (and they still don't).

 For the first time in Mint's history, we celebrate the production team being 50% women.

 It was a normal Wednesday morning.
-We receive three bits of bad news and decide: either GDPR goes or we do.
+We receive three bits of bad news and decide to call it a day.
 We quit while we're ahead.

 Aaron Suggs, Adam Pattison, Adam Rogers, Alasdair Forman, Alexander Smilansky, Alice Tyler, Amanda Patterson, Andre Souza, Andrea Jezovit, Andrew Appleton, Andrew Hilton, Andy Bell, Angela Maguire, Benjamin Redford, Bob D'Mello, Bradley Few, Cameron Price, Chara Oikinomodou, Cheng ji-Chen, Christopher Wilson, Colin Miller, Colin Roughan, Dan Valetici, David Biggs, David Hunt, Dean Strelau, Ed Ellson, Edd Sowden, Emily Carey, Fiona Foreman, Greg Beck, Hugh Boys, James Maskell, Jelmer Snoek, Jenny Wong, Jeremy Lee, Jessica Bird, Johanna Cranston, John Corrigan, Jonathan Branthwaite, Kaye Symington, Kejia Zhu, Kevin John Gomez, Kim Walker, Kitty Curran, Krzysztof Zylawy, Laura Grace, Leander Thom, Li Qui, Luke Overin, Makato Inoue, Malin Patel, Mansoor Munawar, Margo Urey, Marina Armero, Mathias Alvarez, Matt Collier, Matt Piwarski, Meetali Sharma, Mehdi Moukhfi, Michelle Rajunov, Mona Yousefi, The indomitable Morkof, Nicola Balkind, Nicola Sherry, Noam Sohachevsky, Olly Frank, Paul Dix, Paul Fedory, Paula Buzzard, Pete O'Grady, Peter Westendorp, Pete Stevens, Phil Nash, Poppy Hope, Richard Ling, Ron DeVera, Salvatore Formisano, Sam Stanistree, Sandeep Gill, Sanjay Mistry, Sean Baines, Sean Treadway, Shoshi Roberts, Simon Fletcher, Simon Reed, Sophie Dermaux, Sophie Fisher, Steve Marshall, Stuart Waterman, Sylvia Harvey, Tayo Kopfer, Thomas Pomfret, Tim Morgan, Tom Harman, Tom Jarrett, Tom Mallinson, Tom White, Utku Can Akyuz, Valgerdur Petursdottir, Viraj Ratnalikar, Will Fleming, Zoe Chatten